DAntyNoel/ERBS-plugin/README.md

 statistics, items, and routes.
 The generic `query()` function exposes the same supported operations through a single entry point.

-Long-running consumers can pass an existing `AsyncERBSClient` and `HtmlCardRenderer`; resources supplied by the caller remain owned by the caller.
-The lower-level client, service, model, analysis, and renderer classes remain public for advanced use.
+Long-running applications can reuse `AsyncERBSClient` and `HtmlCardRenderer`; resources supplied by the caller remain owned by the caller.

+## Data, cache, and assets

+Data is read from public DAK.GG Eternal Return endpoints used by its public website.
+The package does not invoke player refresh, authentication, management, or write endpoints.
+Consumers should use conservative request rates and display `Data source: DAK.GG` where appropriate.

 Successful high-level queries are cached in a private SQLite database under the current user's platform data directory.
 Cache expiry is configured independently for every query operation through